 May 13th – October 31st

-All farm stands include cooking demonstrations with free samples and recipe cards for healthy, vegetarian meals.
+All farm stands include cooking demonstrations with free samples and recipe cards for healthy meals.
 Free farm tours are also available!
-WIC, SNAP & Senior Coupons accepted.
+WIC, SNAP, EBT & Senior Coupons double-valued.

 Locations & Tours

-Wood Street Urban Farm & Honore Street Farm
+Wood Street Urban Farm & Growing Home Farm Stand

-New for 2021!
-We have an Englewood Community Garden starting!
-Grow your own food alongside expert urban farmers at no cost.
-Email firstname.lastname@example.org if you’re interested.
+NEW FOR 2021: We have an Englewood Community Garden starting!
+Grow your own food and groceries alongside expert urban farmers at no cost.
+Email firstname.lastname@example.org if you’re interested in joining.

 Growing Home’s farms are the first and only USDA-certified organic high-production urban farms in Chicago.

 Growing Home has been operating a social enterprise in the Chicagoland region for over 15 years.
 We have worked in Englewood, an underserved community on Chicago’s south side, for over a decade, and we believe that urban agriculture, combined with local food enterprise, can be a catalyst for change.